BenjaminKyamanywa/playground/ground_013/typescript_notes.md

   } else if (kind === "lowercase") {
     return message.toLowerCase();
   } else {
-    throw new Error("invalid kind: muse be 'uppercase'") }
+    throw new Error("invalid kind: muse be 'uppercase' or 'lowercase'");
+  }
 }